 The smallpox vaccine contains live vaccinia virus, which is related to and provides immunity against the smallpox virus.
-Two formulations are available.

-To administer the smallpox vaccine, doctors rapidly jab a small area 15 times with a needle that has been dipped in the vaccine.
+To administer the smallpox vaccine, doctors rapidly jab a small area 15 times with a specially designed needle that has been dipped in the vaccine.
 Then the vaccine site is covered with a dressing to prevent the vaccina virus from spreading to other body sites or to other people.

-The vaccine is generally safe.
 Fever, a general feeling of being ill (malaise), and muscle aches are common the week after vaccination.